torproject/stem/docs/faq.rst

   ~/stem$ ./run_tests.py --integ --tor /path/to/tor
   ~/stem$ ./run_tests.py --integ --target RUN_COOKIE

 **Static** tests use `pyflakes <https://launchpad.net/pyflakes>`_ to do static error checking and `pep8 <http://pep8.readthedocs.org/en/latest/>`_ for style checking.
-If you have them installed then pyflakes automatically takes place as part of all test runs, but static checking is run separately...
+If you have them installed then pyflakes automatically takes place as part of all test runs, but style checking is run separately...

 ::